Frank1o3/No-Recoil/SETUP.md

 After making your changes and ensuring the script works without errors, you can compile it into an executable file.

 1. Run the following command:

-pyinstaller --onefile --noconsole --icon=icon.ico Anti-Recoil.py
+bash pyinstaller --onefile --noconsole --icon=icon.ico Anti-Recoil.py

 This will create a standalone executable file in the `dist` directory.
 You can run this file on any Windows system without needing Python installed.